-For some months now, the FLCCC has been experiencing enormous resistance to its work from regulating authorities and, not least, the WHO.
+For some months now, the FLCCC has been experiencing enormous resistance to its work from regulating authorities.
 Social media play a decisive and influential role in this, which is very worrying.
 The above physicians have been recommending existing drugs since 2020 with a repurposing of their original benefit (so called repurposed drugs).
 Most of them seem to be patent-free.
 It is a tempting thought, if there has already been something effective as a therapy option for some or many (?) affected people, also regarding the whole world.
-I understand the recommendations not as an either-oroption, but as an additional solution path in global pandemic management, in the solution area called both and.
-Nevertheless, the fronts of those “knowing” seem to be hardening more and more, fostering speculation and mistrust of many actors involved instead of enabling connections and a factual discussion and discourse.
+I understand the recommendations not as an either-or option, but as an additional solution path in global pandemic management, in the solution area called AND.
+Nevertheless, the fronts of those “knowing” seem to be hardening more and more, fostering speculation and mistrust of many actors involved instead of enabling connections and a factual discussion and dialogue.
 The latter has obviously been lost to us more and more along the way in the last year.